College of Architecture, Design, and the Arts

 School of Design.
 Students who have taken art and design courses at a community college should be aware that these courses will be credited as electives only.
 Because courses are structured around specific goals, the school strongly encourages potential majors to complete their first-year program requirements at UIC’s School of Design.
 PLEASE NOTE: The School of Design will require a portfolio review upon completion of the first-year program before entry into the Graphic Design and Industrial Design majors.
 Portfolios will be reviewed in April, and students will be admitted into the major during the fall semester only.
 Please contact the school or go to the website http://design.uic.edu for information regarding the dates and times for this review.
 See the Office of Admission Transfer Guide for more information about transfer admission requirements.

 School of Theatre & Music.
-For advanced placement in the music and theatre programs, introductory music courses require a minimum grade of C and introductory theatre courses require a minimum grade of B. Acting and music majors require an audition.
+For advanced placement in the music and theatre programs, introductory music courses require a minimum grade of C and introductory theatre courses require a minimum grade of B. Acting, music, and theatre and performance majors require an audition.
 Also, music transfer students will be required to take a placement test in music theory to determine the correct level in which to place them.
 See the Office of Admission Transfer Guide for more information about transfer admission requirements.

 Transferring Out of the College